 To confer a bachelor's degree, students must complete at least 120 credits.
 These credits are split between general education credits, major credits, and elective credits.
-Depending on your program, the number of elective credits will change based on how many major credits you must complete.
-These credits ensure that your degree is meeting all our accreditation standards.
+Depending on your program, the number of elective credits will vary based on how many major credits you must complete.
+These credits ensure that your degree is meeting all of our accreditation standards.

 Electives can be any undergraduate course (100-400 level) that you have not already taken or transferred in.
 You can see a list of courses offered in the academic catalog.
 If you are unsure if you have completed a course, you can check with your Student Advisor.

-Undergraduate students who have more than 15 elective credits required could add a specialization.
+Undergraduate students who have more than 15 elective credits required can add a specialization.
 Each specialization satisfies 15 elective credits.
 If you would like to have a specialization(s) added, please contact your Student Advisor.

 The majority of graduate programs do not have elective requirements but instead require a graduate specialization.
 You can read more about those here.